-You will be coming to Tushita Hermitage, a place that has been established with the intention of supporting this process.
-A tranquil and beautiful environment, the Hermitage is infused with the Life practice of all those who have come to understand or want to understand their original and natural state of harmony and unity.
+You will be coming to Tushita Hermitage, a tranquil and beautiful environment, infused with the Life practice of all those who have come to understand or want to understand their original and natural state of harmony and unity.

 Benefits of this Retreat

-- Spend time with experienced and compassionate facilitators who care deeply about helping each person reconnect with their own natural intelligence
+- Spend time with facilitators who want to help each person reconnect with their true vital human nature

-- Participating in a range of simple practices that can be taken back into daily life
+- Participate in a range of practices that can be taken back into daily life

-- Allow your body and mind to rest and breathe easier
+- Allow your body and mind to let go, slow down and breathe easier

 - Improved sense of wellbeing